otectus/nexus_client/docs/source/extending.rst

     )

-The data loader must be an instance of ``pygpt_net.provider.loaders.base.BaseLoader``.
+The data loader must be an instance of ``nexus_net.provider.loaders.base.BaseLoader``.
-You can review the code of the built-in loaders in ``pygpt_net.provider.loaders`` and use them as examples when creating a custom loader.
+You can review the code of the built-in loaders in ``nexus_net.provider.loaders`` and use them as examples when creating a custom loader.